ncatlab/nlab-content/pages/18126.md

 =--

-The following example illustrates how all these ingredients and construction principles may be combined.
+The following examples illustrate how all these ingredients and construction principles may be combined.

-We will examine this example in more detail below in example \ref{HomeomorphismBetweenTopologicalAndCombinatorialCircle}, after we have introduced the concept of _[[homeomorphisms]]_ [below](#Homeomorphisms).
+The following example we will examine in more detail below in example \ref{HomeomorphismBetweenTopologicalAndCombinatorialCircle}, after we have introduced the concept of _[[homeomorphisms]]_ [below](#Homeomorphisms).

 +-- {: .num_example }